Trademark infringement and Disputes

 Take prompt, forceful action against violators.
 The more you wait, the more the infringement is assumed to have been accepted.

-You will frequently have a number of legal options to pursue the infringer in the same dispute.
+You will frequently have a number of legal options to pursue the infringer businesses in the same dispute.
 Your options include:

 1. Bring them before the court for 'passing off' and violating your registered trade mark.